 A custodian is a financial institution that oversees the assets within its clients’ accounts.
 The custodian handles IRS reporting, withdrawals, and transactions within accounts like IRAs, from conventional through self-directed IRAs.

-All IRAs have custodians that oversee the assets for their clients.
+All IRAs have custodians that oversee the assets for their clients, and even oversee gold IRAs for minors.
 Precious Metals IRA custodians vary to a degree, since these types of accounts are designed to hold physical metals that must be stored.
 Because of this need, Precious Metals IRAs require a depository for the asset storage portion of duties.
 The custodian then manages the paperwork and reporting for the assets stored at these depositories.